-- a.
-In the event of a bona fide disaster, as defined and declared by a proclamation issued by the Chair in accordance with Section 11 of the Illinois Emergency Management Agency Act, 20 ILCS 3305/11 and Title III §32.07 of the Lake County Code of Ordinances, a Member may attend any meeting of the County Board or its Committees to the full extent allowed by the Open Meetings Act, Emergency Executive Orders of the Governor, or any other applicable Federal, State, and local laws, notwithstanding any provision of these Rules that might otherwise restrict such attendance or the conduct of public business by the County Board or its Committees. - b.
-In the event a disaster or emergency is declared and applicable Federal, State, local laws or emergency declarations issued limit the number of people that can attend a Board or committee meeting in person or impose other social distancing restrictions (i) staff and the Chair shall provide notice of such restrictions and of alternative means of attendance and participation (such as audio and video participation) to the public and to other Board members and (ii) in-person attendance will be allowed, first, to committee members who desire to attend in person, second, to other Board members who previously notified the Chair of the desire to attend in person, third, to staff selected by the County Administrator, and fourth, to members of the media and public in order of arrival.
+- 1. In the event of a bona fide disaster, as declared by the Governor or the Director of the Illinois Department of Public Health, that is (1) related to public health concerns as defined in Section 4 of the Illinois Emergency Management Agency Act, (2) all or part of the County is covered by the disaster area and (3) the Chair determines that an in-person meeting is not practical or prudent because of a disaster, a Member(s) may attend any meeting of the County Board or its Committees by audio or video to the full extent allowed by the Open Meetings Act, notwithstanding any provision of these Rules that might otherwise restrict such attendance or the conduct of public business by the County Board or its Committees. - 2.
+In the event a disaster is declared, and the disaster declaration issued would have the effect of limiting the number of people that can attend a Board or committee meeting in person or impose other social distancing restrictions: (i) staff and the Chair shall provide notice of such restrictions and of alternative means of attendance and participation (such as audio and video participation) to the public and to other Board members and (ii) in-person attendance will be allowed, first, to committee members who desire to attend in person, second, to other Board members who previously notified the Chair of the desire to attend in person, third, to staff selected by the County Administrator, and fourth, to members of the media and public in order of arrival.